All Episodes

 One thing to have more police officers on the street, you need people to enforce the laws in district attorney offices.

-We don't have those in Los Angeles, New York, and many liberal cities in between the uncovers the real truth about the politics of DC.
+We don't have those in Los Angeles, New York, and many liberal cities in between.

-Joe Kacha in for Sean on the Sean Hannity show.
+Joe Concha in for Sean on the Sean Hannity Show.

 Well, I promised it for too long, and now I will finally make good on said promise.